AnisurRahman-46/Cybersecurity-Learning/Day-01/README.md

 ## 🔐 Three Key Domains in Cybersecurity

-> (📷 _Insert image here if you have it — e.g. drag image into GitHub or link to it._)

 Cybersecurity is broadly classified into **three operational domains**, each with a distinct role in securing digital infrastructure: